 Some optional courses have prerequisites/corequisites.
-For those which do and do not, see Instructor Course Descriptions and the Calendar Course Descriptions on the website.
+For those which do and do not, see Instructor Course Descriptions and the Calendar Course Descriptions.
 Consent to waive a prerequisite/corequisite may be given by the Assistant Dean, Student Services (or in the case of graduate students, by the Graduate Program Director), but only if the instructor consents first.
-The procedure to follow is: (1) approach the instructor (perhaps by email), seeking the instructor's consent to waive the pre/co requisite and explain why s/he should agree to waive it in your particular case; (2) assuming consent, ask the instructor to email you and copy the Assistant Dean, Student Services confirming the consent; and (3) if the Assistant Dean, Student Services (or Graduate Program Director) also consents, the prerequisite/corequisite will be manually waived in the registration system.
+The procedure to follow is: (1) approach the instructor by email seeking the instructor's consent to waive the pre/co requisite and explain why you believe they should agree to waive it in your particular case; (2) assuming consent, ask the instructor to email you and copy the Assistant Dean, Student Services confirming the consent; and (3) if the Assistant Dean, Student Services (or Graduate Program Director) also consents, the prerequisite/corequisite will be manually waived in the registration system.